 Expired food items that land in the trash bin also contribute largely to food wastage.
 According to the Food and Agriculture Organization of the UN, expired food that ends up as food waste costs the world around $2.6 trillion annually.

 The primary causes of food waste are over-purchasing food products, preparing more than can be consumed, not consuming food on time, and improper storage.
-Paying attention to the date labels on food are one of the best way’s that an ordinary consumer can help solve the problem of food waste.

 The date labels found on a food item are supposed to be a consumer’s guide to the items shelf life.
 Manufacturers and suppliers place expiration and best before dates on their products to protect their consumers and uphold health and safety standards.